 If you are a student that qualifies under DACA or Illinois House Bill 60 and you are being charged as an International Student, contact Saraliz Jimenez, manager of the Latino Outreach Center at (630) 942-3039.
 For more information on DACA, visit the United States Citizenship and Immigration Services (USCIS).

 - Alpha Psi Lambda Scholarship - University of Illinois at Chicago

-- College Advising Guide for Undocumented Students by the Illinois Association for College Admissions Counseling (IACAC)
+- College Advising Guide for Undocumented Students

 - DePaul University Undocumented Student Guide